FREQUENTLY ASKED QUESTIONS

 The creation of a Gateway District would make our commercial core a true destination.
 This area of Hillcrest should be given flexible zoning to encourage creative architecture, attractive public realm and an experience that makes visitors and locals want to spend the day “about town” shopping, eating, and enjoying our local businesses.

-Why is the Uptown Gateway Council opposed to the proposed Historic District in Hillcrest?
+Why is the Hillcrest Gateway Council opposed to the proposed Historic District in Hillcrest?

 We believe in preserving what is worthy, not just what is old.
 A blanketed historic district in the heart of Hillcrest casts too wide a net.